-- The net carrying value of each exploration and evaluation asset is reviewed regularly for conditions that suggest impairment.
+- The valuation of share-based payments.
+The fair value of common share purchase options granted is determined at the issue date using the Black-Scholes pricing model.
+The fair value of common shares issued for finders' fees are based on the closing price of the transaction those fees pertain to. - The net carrying value of each exploration and evaluation asset is reviewed regularly for conditions that suggest impairment.
 This review requires significant judgment.
 Factors considered in the assessment of asset impairment include, but are not limited to, whether there has been a significant adverse change in the legal, regulatory, accessibility, title, environmental or political factors that could affect the property's value; whether there has been an accumulation of costs significantly in excess of the amounts originally expected for the property's acquisition, development or cost of holding; and whether exploration activities produced results that are not promising such that no more work is being planned in the foreseeable future.
 If impairment is determined to exist, a formal estimate of the recoverable amount is performed and an impairment loss is recognized to the extent that the carrying amount exceeds the recoverable amount. - The determination of tax expense for the period and deferred tax assets and liabilities involves significant estimation and judgment by management.
 In determining these amounts, management interprets tax legislation in a variety of jurisdictions and make estimates of the expected timing of the reversal of deferred tax assets and liabilities.
 Management also makes estimates of future earnings which affect the extent to which potential future tax benefits may be used.
 The Company is subject to assessments by various taxation authorities, which may interpret legislation differently.
 These differences may affect the final amount or the timing of the payment of taxes.
 We provide for such differences where known based on our best estimate of the probable outcome of these matters.